leonlolleonlol/ChessPrototype/README.md

 # ChessPrototype
-ChessPrototype that has a few bugs
+A chess prototype that has a few bugs
-One of my biggest project so far!
+Made with Java, displayed in command line